lowmess/lowmess.com/src/pages/blog/a-form-fitted-z-shell/index.md

 ---
 title: A Form-Fitted Z Shell
 date: 2017-09-27
-description: I made my Z shell work for me, and only me.
-Buy hey, it might work for you too.
+description: How I made my Z shell work for me, and how you might be able to maybe make yours work for you too.
 ---

 I was scared of the terminal for a long time.
 For a while, I got by: there are plenty of apps to compile Sass files.
 But